Nissan Leaf Home Charger Installation: Lowest Panel Impact of Any Full EV

 Do I need a panel upgrade for a Nissan Leaf?

 Almost never.
-The Leaf's 6.6kW draw is the lowest of any popular EV.
+The Leaf's 6.6kW draw is the lowest of any popular full EV.

 NEC References: